 Physical Education at Miller Avenue

 Welcome to another exciting year in Physical Education.
 At Miller Avenue, our goal is to provide your child with a fun, healthy and nurturing physical education experience.
-Below your will find a brief overview of some of the activities we will be covering throughout the course of the school year.
+Below you will find a brief overview of some of the activities we will be covering throughout the course of the school year.
 We look forward to working with your child.

 Physical Educators